Abhishek-Dobliyal/Space-N-Aliens/README.md

 python3 main.py
 ```

-## NOTE
+### NOTE
-Kindly do not delete any file/image in the assets folder (Keep the assets folder and the main file in the same directory).
-Hope you enjoy playing this:)
+- Kindly do not delete any file/image in the assets folder (Keep the assets folder and the main file in the same directory).

+> Hope you enjoy your space ride :)